Justus A. Akinsanya: Early life and career

 Born in Okun-Owa, Ijebu, Nigeria (near Lagos) in 1936 he came to the United Kingdom aged 21.
 He started his career in nursing at Abergele Chest Hospital in Wales 1958-1959 where he qualified as a registered fever nurse (gaining a Tuberculosis Association Certificate).

 Akinsanya then trained in General Nursing at Crumpsall Hospital, Manchester 1959-1962.
-In 1967 he did post-registration courses in orthopaedic at Lord Mayor Treloar Hospital in Hampshire, dermatological at St. John's Hospital for Diseases of the Skin in London and psychiatric nursing.
+In 1967 he did post-registration courses in orthopaedics at Lord Mayor Treloar Hospital in Hampshire, dermatology at St. John's Hospital for Diseases of the Skin in London and psychiatric nursing.

 From 1964-1969 he held charge nurse's posts in Essex, Bristol and Bath, before entering the Borough Polytechnic in London to take the Sister Tutors' Diploma course.
 By 1972 he entered the University of London where he obtained a BSc (Hons) degree in Human Biology.
 He subsequently found it difficult to find work as a graduate Nurse Tutor, mainly because of the profession's wariness of graduate nurses.
 Peggy Nuttall of the Nursing Times, persuaded him to write an article, Wanted Tutors: graduates need not apply, one of many articles that Akinsanya was to write, but one that was written under the pseudonym of J Jones Subiar.
 As a result he was offered a tutor's job at King's College Hospital, London.
 He went on to hold positions as a teacher, administrator and researcher.

 He then returned to Nigeria for a few years where he worked for the Nursing and Midwifery Council of Nigeria (Education) as Deputy Secretary/Acting Registrar 1977-1978 where he set up writers’ workshops for professional nurses in Nigeria in 1977.
 He was a lecturer at the Institute of Management and Technology in Enugu 1976-1977.